Stocks sink again as CEOs sound alarm bells about economy - KESQ

 Goldman Sachs CEO David Solomon also sounded recession alarm bells, telling Bloomberg Tuesday that “you have to assume that we have some bumpy times ahead” and warned that smaller bonuses and possible job cuts were likely at the investment bank.

 And Lance Fritz, the CEO of railroad giant Union Pacific, added in a CNBC appearance that “clearly the consumer side of the economy is slowing.”
-The stock fell nearly 1%.
+The stock ended the day unchanged.

-Shares of JPMorgan Chase, Walmart and Goldman Sachs, which are all Dow components, fell 0.6%, 1.3% and 2.6% respectively.
+Shares of JPMorgan Chase, Walmart and Goldman Sachs, which are all Dow components, were flat and down 1.2% and 2.4% respectively.
 Boeing and Disney were the biggest Dow losers.

-UnitedHealth and Travelers were the only two Dow stocks that were higher…and barely so.
+UnitedHealth and Travelers were Dow leaders and just two of six components to finish the day higher.

 Investors are also growing anxious about next week’s Federal Reserve meeting.